Sanna and Stina's Travel Tips

 1. Try travelling alone.

-Travelling alone is a real eye-opening experience and a brilliant way of discovering who you are as a traveller and what really makes you tick.
-You might be surprised!
-It might not be everyone’s cup of tea but both Sanna and I love the freedom of travelling solo and also find it the best way of making new friends.
+Travelling alone is a real eye-opening experience and a brilliant way of discovering who you are as a traveller.
+It might not be everyone’s cup of tea, but both Sanna and I love the freedom of travelling solo, and also find it the best way of making new friends.

 2. Stay long enough to really get to know a place well.